jamf/NoMADLogin-AD/README.md

+# NoMAD Projects Archived

+Jamf has decided to archive the NoMAD repos on GitHub.
+Going forward they aren’t going to receive any updates.

+While they are read-only, they aren’t being deleted.
+That means that anyone who wants to fork and use the code is welcome to do so.
+Everything remains MIT licensed and open source.

+The projects are still here and still open source, they just won’t be maintained by Jamf.
+Any existing issues or PRs have been closed.

+You can see the official announcement on the [Jamf Blog](https://www.jamf.com/blog/jamf-to-archive-nomad-open-source-projects/).

+There is still an active user community on the [MacAdmins Slack nomad channel](https://macadmins.slack.com/archives/C1Y2Y14QG).

+As always, have fun and read the man pages.

+macshome

 # NoMAD Login AD

 Hi everyone!
 You have found your way to the repo for **NoMAD Login AD**, or NoLoAD for short.
 This project can be seen as a companion to our other AD authentication product for macOS, [NoMAD](https://nomad.menu).
 You can use either one independently from each other, and both contain all the bits and pieces you need to talk to AD.